nschnitman/LetsFly/README.md

 Once you have an API key, add it to the .env file on the folder.

-You will also need to have the requests and prettytable Python packages installed.
+You will also need to have the requests, prettytable and python-decouple Python packages installed.
 You can install these packages using pip:

-`pip install requests prettytable`
+`pip install requests prettytable python-decouple`

 ## Usage